(All fields required)

 Iris Gutmark-Little, MD

-My current research is an interdisciplinary project along with engineering, radiology, cardiology, and pulmonology.
+currently conducts research in an interdisciplinary project along with engineering, radiology, cardiology, and pulmonology.
 The first involves a study of the TS airway, imaged using MRI, then virtually reconstructed, and analyzed to measure air flow features.
 The overall aim is to assess the cause of airway disease and specific treatments for this poorly described problem in the TS patient group.
 Similarly, a second project is ongoing and involves modeling aortic blood flow properties from TS patients who have undergone MRI for clinical purposes.
 The overall aim of this project is to elucidate the cause and progression of aortic disease in TS women.

 BS: Louisiana State University, Baton Rouge, Louisiana 2000.MD: Johns Hopkins University School of Medicine, Baltimore, Maryland 2004.Residency: Pediatrics, Cincinnati Children's Hospital Medical Center, Cincinnati, Ohio 2007.